 The way we see it, there are two things that could happen as a result of these malicious pranks.
 One, food-delivery companies could start implementing credit-card transaction to prevent fake orders from being taken.
 Two, the companies could introduce a more stringent account-verification process or even a rating system for food-delivery customers—as in the customers will be the ones to be rated by the delivery personnel.
 The higher the rating, the more trust and confidence a client will inspire in the delivery workers.

 There is no place in a decent society for stupid stunts like this.
 This is not a joke—this is a crime.
 Those who do this should be exposed, shamed and fed stale pizza.
 With maggots as toppings.

-UPDATE: According to Grab Philippines, which is “saddened by the issues surrounding unclaimed GrabFood orders circulating online,” order cancelations (or customer no-shows) constitute just 0.01% of its food-delivery service’s total transactions.
+UPDATE: According to Grab Philippines, which is “saddened by the issues surrounding unclaimed GrabFood orders circulating online,” order cancellations (or customer no-shows) constitute just 0.01% of its food-delivery service’s total transactions.
 “Grab has a reimbursement policy in place, which allows delivery-partners to be fully reimbursed for all unclaimed orders,” the company explains in a statement sent to us.
 “This reimbursement policy is made known to all delivery-partners upon activation on the platform.”
-Nevertheless, Grab points out that its food-delivery drivers lose “valuable time and daily capital” whenever they encounter order cancelations.
+Nevertheless, Grab points out that its food-delivery drivers lose “valuable time and daily capital” whenever they encounter order cancellations.